divyaporwal-hub/Quora-clone/README.md

 ## This is clone of quora made with MERN stack.

-I have used material-ui/core and icons - for different types of icons and design , react-quill for formatting the text of question and answers by the user, react-responsive-modal for making the website responsive , react-time-ago and java-script time ago packages to show the exact time of posted questions and answers and html-react-parser to convert HTML diretly into react components.
+I have used material-ui/core and icons - for different types of icons and design , react-quill for formatting the text of question and answers by the user, react-responsive-modal for making the website responsive , react-time-ago and java-script time ago packages to show the exact time of posted questions and answers and html-react-parser to convert HTML directly into react components.

 ### I have used Firebase authentication (Google and Facebook) for authentication of users.